TengBoonHuei/intel_ckt_training/README.md

   #### Three deference MOS operation modes
   1. Acumulation Mode, V < 0
-  * When negative voltage appled at the Gate terminal, causing the accumulation of majority carrier (holes) at the interace.
+  * When negative voltage applied at the Gate terminal, causing the accumulation of majority carrier (holes) at the interface.
   * Charge at the surface is directly proportional to the negative voltage.

     ![image](https://user-images.githubusercontent.com/121993909/212722239-0ed35f62-d7f3-482a-912e-8fee7857def9.png)

   2. Depletion Mode, 0 < V < Vt
-  * Semiconductor surace form a depletion region, the surface charge is negative and gradually increase with inrease of voltage.
+  * Semiconductor surface form a depletion region, the surface charge is negative and gradually increase with inrease of voltage.
   * The voltage at which the surface carrier concentration is exactly equal to bulk carrier conentration is called weak inversion/treshold voltage.
   * This is the inversion point where the depletion mode ends and strong inversion started.